 Your renter’s insurance policy covers the loss of your personal property and belongings.
 The landlord’s insurance covers the actual building you live in.

-Valuable Personal Property insurance policies helps homeowners and renters replace your most expensive possessions for items like electronics, jewelry, artwork, and other items that your homeowner’s insurance policy may exclude.
+Valuable Personal Property insurance policies help homeowners and renters replace your most expensive possessions for items like electronics, jewelry, artwork, and other items that your homeowner’s insurance policy may exclude.

 Additional Supplies and Provisions